$4.99/mo - Save 61% With Exclusive 2-Year Plan + 4 Months Free!Claim Now

 ExpressVPN is one of the few VPNs that consistently operates in China.
 It uses obfuscated servers and advanced server technologies that allow connections to servers outside China.
 This setup enables users to access the free and open internet without detection.

-Chinese people often use VPNs like ExpressVPN, NordVPN, and Surfshark to bypass internet censorship and access global platforms.
-These VPNs are known for their strong encryption and ability to bypass the Great Firewall.
+Chinese people often use VPNs like ExpressVPN, NordVPN, and Surfshark to avoid internet censorship and access global platforms.
+These VPNs are known for their strong encryption and ability to avoid the Great Firewall.

 If your VPN stops working in China, try switching to a different server within the same app or choosing a different protocol.
 You can also try re-downloading and reinstalling the app or contacting customer support for assistance.
 As a last resort, consider using a different VPN service or finding alternative methods to access blocked content.